Piazza San Marco

 Top Attractions

-The most famous buildings in the piazza are: St Mark’s Basilica, the Doge’s Palace, the Museo Correr and the Campanile (the Basilica’s bell tower) and the Torre dell’ Orologio.
+The most famous buildings in the piazza are: St Mark’s Basilica, the Doge’s Palace, the Museo Correr, the Campanile (the Basilica’s bell tower), and the Clock Tower (Torre dell’Orologio).

 Nightlife

 If you are not on a tight budget, you can also have something in the Caffè Florian, one of the oldest bars in Italy.
-It dates back to 1720 and for the past one hundred years, the bar offers live music to its customers.
-The only negative aspect is that the cheapest drink is approximately € 10 (US$ 10.50).
+It dates back to 1720, and for the past 100 years, the bar has offered live music to its customers.
+The only negative aspect is that the cheapest drink is approximately 15 (US$ 17.48).

 The Rules of Piazza San Marco

 It is forbidden to eat and drink in the Piazza San Marco.
-You are not allowed to throw rubbish or give the pigeons food.
+You are not allowed to throw trash or give the pigeons food.
 If you would like to eat near the square, we suggest heading to the Giardini ex Reali, a very pleasant garden nearby.

 Transport